hasufell/hasufell.github.io/posts/2021-10-22-conduit-to-streamly.md

 -- provided by conduit
 foldl :: Monad m => (a -> b -> a) -> a -> ConduitT b o m a

--- 'a' (the input) get folded as a list, so the final result is '[a]' toList :: Monad m => ConduitT a o m [a] toList = foldl (\a b -> b:a) []
+-- 'a' (the input) gets folded as a list, so the final result is '[a]' toList :: Monad m => ConduitT a o m [a] toList = foldl (\a b -> b:a) []